ydb-platform/ydb/ydb/docs/en/core/integrations/visualization/finebi.md

     {% note warning %}

-    You must have the Management permission for the selected folder.
+    You must have the [Public Data Management](https://help.fanruan.com/finebi-en/doc-view-5734.html) permission for the selected folder in FineBI.

     {% endnote %}